PaddlePaddle/docs/doc/fluid/api_guides/low_level/parameter_en.rst

 Model Parameters
 #########

-Model parameters are weights and bias in the model.
-In fluid, we use fluid.
-Parameter class which is inherited from fluid, a persistent variable, to define our model parameters.
-Model training is the process of learning and updating model parameters.
+Model parameters are weights and biases in a model.
+In fluid, they are instances of ``fluid.Parameter`` class which is inherited from fluid, and they are all persistable variables.
+Model training is a process of learning and updating model parameters.
 The attributes related to model parameters can be configured by :ref:`api_fluid_ParamAttr` .
 The configurable contents are as follows:

 - Initialization method

 - Regularization

-- gradient shear
+- gradient clipping

 - Model Average